 | MSSP | Legacy outsourced security | Service subscription | Provider (usually alert-forwarding) |

 According to CrowdStrike’s MDR overview, the distinction between these layers is scope of coverage: EDR is endpoint-only, XDR extends across the stack, and MDR is who watches either.
-Safe Security’s 2026 analysis adds that MDR is orthogonal to the EDR-vs-XDR decision: the real question is whether you have a team, not which tool.
+Safe Security’s 2026 analysis adds that MDR is orthogonal to the EDR-vs-XDR decision.
+For a Canadian SMB with no analyst on payroll, the answer is the same either way.

 For the related question of whether MSSP and MDR are the same thing, see our explainer on what an MSSP is and how the category has shifted since 2020.

 Not sure where your watching gaps are?
-Book a free cybersecurity assessment →
+Talk to a CISSP-led team about your 3am coverage →

 Want a fully-mapped IT and security stack review?
-Get a custom 30-minute IT assessment →
+Get a custom 30-minute IT consultation →

-“Fusion identified a misconfigured endpoint that was generating quiet alerts for two weeks before they took the call.
-The SOC isolated it inside ten minutes of detection, looped our insurance broker on the response report, and the matter was closed without anyone in our office finding out it had happened.
+“Fusion identified a misconfigured endpoint that had been generating quiet alerts for 14 days before they took the call.
+The SOC isolated it inside 10 minutes of detection, looped our insurance broker on the response report, and the matter closed without anyone in our office finding out it had happened.
 That report carried the renewal.”

 How MDR works: the 5-step workflow

-MDR works as a five-step cycle: collect telemetry from existing security tools, detect anomalies using correlation and threat intelligence, triage alerts through human analyst review, respond with documented containment actions, and report forensic artifacts back to the client.
-The cycle runs continuously, with the output of step five feeding tuning back into step two.
+MDR runs a five-step cycle.
+Collect telemetry from existing tools, detect anomalies with correlation and threat intelligence, triage alerts through human analyst review, respond with documented containment, then report forensic artifacts back to the client.
+According to CrowdStrike, the cycle runs 24/7, with step 5 feeding tuning back into step 2.

-Take the 3am lateral-movement scene from the opening of this article.
-Here is how it actually plays through an MDR workflow.
+Take the 3am lateral-movement scene from the opening of this article, inside the 29-minute breakout window CrowdStrike measured.
+Here is how it plays through an MDR workflow.

 Collect.
 The EDR agent on the compromised endpoint logs an unusual PowerShell command running under a finance user’s context.
 Telemetry streams into the MDR’s SOC platform within seconds.